Calcium signaling

 Calcium signaling is the use of calcium ions (Ca2+) to communicate and drive intracellular processes often as a step in signal transduction.
-Ca2+ is important for cellular signalling, for once it enters the cytosol of the cytoplasm it exerts allosteric regulatory effects on many enzymes and proteins.
-Ca2+ can act in signal transduction resulting from activation of ion channels or as a second messenger caused by indirect signal transduction pathways such as G protein-coupled receptors.
+Ca2+ is important for a wide variety of cellular signaling pathways.
+Once Ca2+ enters the cytosol of the cytoplasm it exerts allosteric regulatory effects on many enzymes and proteins.
+Ca2+ signaling can activate certain ion channels for short term changes (like changes to electrochemical gradients) in the cell.
+For longer-term changes (like changes in gene transcription), Ca2+ can act as a second messenger through indirect signal transduction pathways, such as in G protein-coupled receptor pathways.

-Concentration regulation
+Calcium Concentration Regulation

 The resting concentration of Ca2+ in the cytoplasm is normally maintained around 100 nM.
 This is 20,000- to 100,000-fold lower than typical extracellular concentration.
-To maintain this low concentration, Ca2+ is actively pumped from the cytosol to the extracellular space, the endoplasmic reticulum (ER), and sometimes into the mitochondria.
-Certain proteins of the cytoplasm and organelles act as buffers by binding Ca2+.
-Signaling occurs when the cell is stimulated to release Ca2+ ions from intracellular stores, and/or when Ca2+ enters the cell through plasma membrane ion channels.
+To maintain this low concentration, Ca2+ is naturally buffered by different organelles and proteins within the cell.
+To change Ca2+ levels in the cytosol, it can be actively pumped out of the cell (from the cytosol to the extracellular space), into the endoplasmic reticulum (ER), or into the mitochondria.
+Calcium signaling occurs when the cell is stimulated to release Ca2+ ions from intracellular stores (the ER or mitochondria), or when Ca2+ enters the cell through plasma membrane ion channels.
 Under certain conditions, the intracellular Ca2+ concentration may begin to oscillate at a specific frequency.